refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 console.log(filters); // [{ field: "category.id", operator: "eq", value: "1" }]
 console.log(sorters); // [{ field: "id", order: "asc" }]
 ```

+Check the examples below to see how you can use `useTable` with router integration.

+Notice how `components/products/list.tsx` is the same, regardless of the router integration.

 #### React Router